 - Set a carat weight minimum based on your preference.
 If you have your heart set on a one carat diamond then anything less than this will probably be a disappointment.

-- I would suggest the last attribute to lower being the cut, as I believe this has the most impact on the performance of the diamond.
+I would suggest the last attribute to lower is the cut.
+I believe this has the most impact on the performance & sparkle of the diamond.
 Go as low as Very Good in round brilliant cut diamonds.